15 Real Estate Video Marketing Best Practices to Strengthen Your Digital Presence

 9) Share videos for certain lead segments on distinctly created pages.

 Design unique landing pages for each type of video you produce.
-They’re an excellent way to clearly communicate your agency’s value prop and the benefits prospects can only receive from your representation in buying or selling their home.
+They’re an excellent way to clearly communicate your agency’s value prop.
 Remember to keep these capture videos brief, entertaining, and to the point.
-Essentially, don’t be afraid to make the ask in your landing pages.

 If you’ve generated a satisfying amount of leads from your real estate video tours and agent and brand introduction snippets, you then need to plot out a strategy to nurture those existing leads with your video content.

-12) Promote each of your videos across your social media accounts.
+12) Promote each of your videos across social media.

 13) Repurpose written testimonials into videos with willing clients.